LX-SEER/FRONT_END_TRAINING/README.md

 # Hello World
 ---
-## This is a readme file for my training on GIT
+## This is a readme file for my training on GIT & FRONT-END
 ---